A – Definitions of Ailments

 – Albuminuria – The presence of protein albumin in the urine.

-– Aldosterone – A hormone secreted by the zona glomerulosa of the adrenal gland, which causes the retention of sodium and the secretion of potassium.
+– Aldosterone – A hormone secreted by the zona glomerulosa of the adrenal gland, which causes the of sodium and the secretion of potassium.

 – Alga – Unicellular organism distinguished from plants by having no true root stem.